The Bar Council represents barristers in England and Wales. It promotes:

 The Bar Council was founded in 1894 to represent the interests of barristers.
 Its role is to promote and improve the services and functions of the Bar, and to represent the interests of the Bar on all matters relating to the profession, whether trade union, disciplinary, public interest or in any way affecting the administration of justice.

-As part of its Business and Strategic Plan for 2014-2017, the Bar Council has stated its intention to provide services to those seeking pupillage and to chambers seeking pupils.
+As part of its Business and Strategic Plan the Bar Council has stated its intention to provide services to those seeking pupillage and to chambers seeking pupils.
 The Pupillage Gateway is an essential initiative within this important area of work.